cycodehq/intellij-platform-plugin/README.md

 3. Hover over the violation to see the violation summary.
 4. To view the details of the violation, select it in the list.
 5. Next, choose how to address the detected violation(s) by selecting the Quick Fix button.
-6. If the violation is a secret, you can choose to ignore it - either by secret value, secret rule (i.e. secret type) or the specific file.
+6. If the violation is a secret, you can choose to ignore it — either by secret value, secret rule (i.e., secret type) or the specific file.
    Note that Ignore occurs locally on the developer’s machine.
 7. Go back to viewing the problem in the main window by clicking View problem.
 8. You can also view a summary of all the problems by selecting the Problems tab.